legoraft/legoraft.github.io/_posts/2025-03-24-arch-install-backups.md

 sudo snapper -c <config> create-config /
 ```

 You can name your config anything, I'm just using `root` to reference the root partition.
 After this, a new `.snapshots` subvolume is created.
 We'll need to delete this and re-add our own subvolume.
-If the first command doesn't work, you'll probably need to use `/.snapshots` instead of `.snapshots`.

 ```
 sudo btrfs subvolume delete /.snapshots